gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now it is possible to define a custom HTTP header to authorize access to a Maven repository.
 This enables Gradle to access private Gitlab and TFS repositories used as Maven repositories or any OAuth2 protected Maven repositories.

+### Environment variables kept up-to-date on Java 9+

+Early previews of Java 9 failed when Gradle tried to update the environment variables of the daemon to match the client that requested the build.
+The final Java 9 version added ways to work around this, but Gradle was not updated accordingly, meaning that environment variables always had the same value as when the daemon was started.
+This has now been fixed and the environment variables of the daemon will match the variables of the client again.
+Changes to the PATH will be visible to `Exec` tasks and calling `System.getenv` will yield the expected result.

+However, we strongly recommend that build and plugin authors use Gradle properties instead of `System.getenv` for a more idiomatic end user experience.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.